 Here’s one that I did this weekend with accessory strength work added at the end.
 I rested 2 minutes in between sprints.
-For the SLRDLs(single leg Romanian dead lifts), I used a medium-weight kettlebell (35 lbs) in one hand for stability and posterior chain work.
-You don’t have to use any weight at all or go really heavy to benefit from this exercise!
+For the single leg Romanian dead lifts, I used a medium-weight kettlebell (35 lbs) in one hand for stability work.
+You don’t have to use any weight at all or go heavy to benefit from this exercise!

 Start with your knees soft and your weight balanced on one foot.
 Lean forward as you shoot your hips back (this is not a hinge at the waist, but more of a seesaw motion) and keep your back flat and the leg you are not balancing on straight as you reach towards the ground in front of you with the opposite hand.

 Keep this movement slow and controlled to really engage those stabilizing muscles.
 Only go as far as you can while maintaining proper form.
 When you’re ready to add weight, start with one weight with two hands (I like using kettlebells for this), then move to one weight in one hand.

 Always make sure that you incorporate a good warm-up routine before sprinting.
 I like to go for a 1 mile warm up interval jog at an easy pace.
 Then follow it up with a 5 minute dynamic whole-body stretch.